huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 ## Monitoring active adapters

-You have attached multiple adapters in this tutorial, and if you're feeling a bit lost on what adapters have been attached to the pipeline's components, you can easily check the list of active adapters using the `get_active_adapters()` method:
+You have attached multiple adapters in this tutorial, and if you're feeling a bit lost on what adapters have been attached to the pipeline's components, you can easily check the list of active adapters using the [`~diffusers.loaders.get_active_adapters`] method:

 ```python
 active_adapters = pipe.get_active_adapters()
 >>> ["toy", "pixel"]
 ```

-You can also get the active adapters of each pipeline component with `get_list_adapters()`:
+You can also get the active adapters of each pipeline component with [`~diffusers.loaders.get_list_adapters`]:

 ```python
 list_adapters_component_wise = pipe.get_list_adapters()